-If you have allergies, GERD or are pregnant, you may have an unwelcome health guest: adult-onset asthma.
+If you have allergies or are pregnant, you may have an unwelcome health guest: adult-onset asthma.
 Learn the facts.

 Asthma has a lot of myths surrounding it.
 We often attribute the characteristic wheezing and shortness of breath to kids and think of asthma as something that will be “grown out of” like a pair of shoes.
-Unfortunately, many asthmatics will experience a worsening of symptoms as they age, and some people who didn’t have asthma as a child will be diagnosed with it in adulthood.
-We asked David Hagaman, M.D. at Vanderbilt’s Asthma, Sinus & Allergy Program, to answer some questions about adult asthma triggers and symptoms.
+Unfortunately, many people with asthma will experience a worsening of symptoms as they age, and some people who didn’t have asthma as a child will be diagnosed with it in adulthood.
+We asked David Hagaman, M.D., at Vanderbilt’s Asthma, Sinus & Allergy Program, to answer some questions about adult asthma triggers and symptoms.

 What are typical asthma symptoms in adults?

 There are a variety of signs of developing asthma.
 Adult onset asthma will typically present as shortness of breath, wheezing, coughing or a chest tightness or pain.
 If you’re asthmatic, you will likely experience a bronchospasm during exercise, Hagaman said.
 That’s when the muscles in your bronchi walls constrict and cause your airways to narrow, making it difficult to breathe.
 If you’re experiencing these symptoms, talk to your doctor.
 You may have adult-onset asthma.

 “Sometimes we’ll see folks who just really slow down and stop exercising and stop exerting themselves,” Hagaman said.
 “They don’t perceive that it’s because their lungs are responding in a negative way.
 They just know they don’t feel well, so they stop doing it.”
 Doctors often use an exercise challenge to diagnose asthma, especially in adults.

 Which people are more at risk for adult-onset asthma?